Career Opportunities

 • identify and document legislative breaches and areas of improvement for the brokerage

-• share and discuss findings and recommendations with brokers
+• share and discuss findings and recommendations with brokers in a constructive manner

-• prepare written reports for brokers, investigators, other RECA units or industry councils on audit findings, provision of recommendations or advice on industry standards and changes to legislation.
+• prepare written reports for brokers, investigators, other RECA units or industry councils on audit findings, provision of recommendations or advice on industry standards and changes to legislation

 • assist and advise the investigations unit with respect to accounting evidence, books and records

-• review policies, procedures and relevant legislation
+• contribute to review of unit policies, audit program and relevant legislation as required

 Skills & qualifications